robertjskelton/robertjskelton.github.io/_posts/2021-08-10-Porsche-996-911-Switched-Power-Source.markdown

 ![911](/images/911/2.jpg)

 To install it in a cubby, remove the 2 side pieces by just pulling.
 Then pull the cubby, should come out super easy.
 Drill a hole the right size for your adapter, mount it in, run the wiring, done.
+This does mean that you can't use the rubber tray cover, so throw that into storage.
+If you decided you don't like the USB adapter, or whatever plug you use, you can simply use the rubber tray to cover it all up.

 ![911](/images/911/3.jpg)
 ![911](/images/911/4.jpg)